Historic Properties: City Centre (North)

 No easily accessible wifi.
 No smoking.

-Open 10am-5pm daily when the College is open.
+Open 9am-6pm daily when the College is open.
+The Pepys Library is open to individual visitors on certain days only.
 Opening hours are subject to examinations and holidays and you should check the college website before planning your visit.
 Free admission.

 Advance booking is not required.

-Located to the north of the city centre on the corner of Jesus Lane and Victoria Avenue.
+Located to the north of the city centre next to the River Cam.

 Parking available nearby - payment required.